edsu/inkdroid.org/_posts/2016-10-12-improvising-medicine.md

 relatives work together in an overcrowded hospital in a system of universal health care and a culture of humanism or [Botho] [^1] to improvise solutions that embody care in the face of overwhelming suffering.
-She makes a beautiful, nuanced and impassioned case for how health care embodies politics.
+She makes a beautiful, nuanced and impassioned case for a specific hospital setting (Princess Marina Hosopital) as a fractal of health care, politics and culture.

 There are many
 memorable characters and moments in the book, but Dr P stands out as a unique